fantasyland/static-land/docs/spec.md

 In the following signature `Applicative<U>` stands for a module that must support `Applicative` algebra for some type `U` that `a => U<b>` returns.
-For example, if the second argument of `traverse()` is a function that returns `Array`, than first argument must be a module that supports `Applicative` for `Array`.
+For example, if the second argument of `traverse()` is a function that returns `Array`, then the first argument must be a module that supports `Applicative` for `Array`.

 ```js
 Traversable<T> {